YeoLab/skipper/YEOLAB_INTERNAL.md

   ```yaml
   slurm_extra: "--exclude=YOUR_NODE"
   ```
 This is also the common cause of many timeout errors, as Skipper generally provides significantly more than enough time for all rules.
+**YEOLAB INTERNAL USER NOTE**
+This will requiring copying and editing the profile found in $SKIPPER_HOME/bin/skipper/profiles/ and then directing skipper to your new edited profile.

 3. Monitoring pipeline.
 `squeue -u $USER -o "%.18i %.10P %.20j %.10u %.2t %.10M %.6D %.20R %.40k"` will show currently active jobs (helpful to see if certain rules are getting stuck.)